-Subsequent to December 31, 2013, the Company announced agreements for the two installations of CellCube vanadium redox flow energy storage systems.
-The first, announced in February 2014, is with the U.S. Department of Energy's National Renewable Energy Laboratory who will evaluate and demonstrate the first CellCube vanadium redox flow energy storage system in North America at its facility in Golden, Colorado.
-The second, a partnership with the New York State Energy Research and Development Authority announced in April 2014, is a commercial demonstration of a multi-unit system hosted by the Metropolitan Transportation Authority ("MTA") and the New York City Transit Office of Strategic Innovation and Technology.
+In February 2014, the Company announced its first planned CellCube installation with the U.S. Department of Energy's National Renewable Energy Laboratory who will evaluate and demonstrate the first CellCube vanadium redox flow energy storage system in North America at its facility in Golden, Colorado.

+In April 2014, the Company, jointly with the New York State Energy Research and Development Authority, announced a planned commercial demonstration of a multi-unit system hosted by the Metropolitan Transportation Authority ("MTA") and the New York City Transit Office of Strategic Innovation and Technology.
 The installation will be at MTA's facility at 2 Broadway in downtown Manhattan and is also supported by ConEdison and the Advanced Energy Research Technology Center at Stoney Brook.